Tokyo Olympics: Team USA's Katie Ledecky Stunned In 400M Freestyle

-Unfortunately, rival Ariarne Titmus of Australia swam the second fastest time in history, clocking in at 3:56.69.
+Unfortunately for Ledecky, rival Ariarne Titmus of Australia swam the second-fastest time in history, clocking in at 3:56.69.

-Ledecky swam it in 3:57.36, but failed to defend her medal in the event.
+Ledecky was unable to defend her gold medal in the event, despite swimming it in 3:57.36.
 Titmus is the first woman to beat Ledecky in an individual event at the Olympics.

 “She really pushed me and I think it’s good for the sport,” Ledecky said of Titmus after the American took silver.

-It’s was her first piece of hardware from Tokyo, and hopefully not her last.
+It was her first piece of hardware from Tokyo, and it probably won’t be her last.

 Ledecky is the first swimmer in the world — male or female — to attempt to race every individual freestyle race, regardless of distance.